 To use the Analog Input block, you must open the Data Acquisition Toolbox™ block library.
 To open the library, start the Simulink Library Browser and select Data Acquisition Toolbox software entry from the list displayed in the browser.

-Note: You cannot use the legacy interface on 64–bit MATLAB.
-See Session-Based Interface to acquire and generate data.
+Note: You cannot use the legacy interface on 64-bit MATLAB.
+See About the Session-Based Interface to acquire and generate data on a 64-bit MATLAB.

 To start the Simulink Library Browser, enter